Technology and Public Media

 Helping things and people work TOGETHER

+Technology is a tool to accomplish things.
+It may be a device or a process, or a combination of both.
+The creators of technology are often not the same people who will be working with technology.
 The "creators" and the "practitioners" are often very different in their backgrounds, learning styles and perspectives.
 Communication and understanding across the "system" is one of the biggest impediments to technological success.

 Technology allows us to do almost anything.
 But no one has the time, money or talent to do everything.
 It is important, to make good choices.